shayansm2/learn-refactoring/chapter2/README.md

 One bit of advice I’ve heard is to separate refactoring work and new feature additions into different version-control commits

+### continues refactoring

+Often, a useful strategy is to agree to gradually work on the problem over the course of the next few weeks.
+Whenever anyone goes near any code that’s in the refactoring zone, they move it a little way in the direction they want to improve.

 ### planned refactoring

 If a team has neglected refactoring, it often needs dedicated time to get their code base into a better state for new features.
 But such planned refactoring episodes should be rare.

+## when should we not refactor

+1. If I run across code that is a mess, but I don’t need to modify it, then I don’t need to refactor it.
+Some ugly code that I can treat as an API may remain ugly.
+It’s only when I need to understand how it works that refactoring gives me any benefit.
+2. when rewrite ir more logical than refactoring

 ## self-testing code, continuous integration and refactoring